Compare formats

 What is MP4?

-• • Excellent cross-platform compatibility
+• Excellent compatibility

-• • Great for sharing and playback
+• Great for sharing

 What is MOV?

-• • Common in editing workflows
+• Common in exports and production

-MP4 vs MOV: Key Differences
+MP4 vs MOV: key differences

 Feature